-The bill establishes a new nonspot shrimp pot fishery license in Washington State, amending several sections of the Revised Code of Washington (RCW) related to shrimp fisheries.
-It introduces the definition of "nonspot shrimp" and outlines the licensing requirements for both the nonspot shrimp pot fishery and the existing shrimp pot and trawl fisheries.
-Key provisions include that a nonspot shrimp pot fishery license can only be issued to individuals who held a similar license in the previous year, with exceptions for inheritance upon the licensee's death.
-The bill also specifies that license holders may designate alternate operators, with certain restrictions and allowances for medical emergencies.
+This bill establishes a new nonspot shrimp pot fishery license in Washington State, amending several sections of the Revised Code of Washington (RCW) related to shrimp fisheries.
+It introduces the definition of "nonspot shrimp," which includes various species of pandalid shrimp, and outlines the licensing requirements for both the nonspot shrimp pot fishery and the existing shrimp pot and trawl fisheries.
+The bill specifies that a nonspot shrimp pot fishery license can only be issued to individuals who held a similar license or a shrimp trawl license in the previous year, with provisions for inheritance upon the licensee's death.
+Additionally, it limits the number of licenses a person can hold and allows for the conversion of shrimp trawl licenses to nonspot shrimp pot licenses.

 Substitute Bill: 77.70.005, 77.70.410, 77.70.420, 77.65.220